-- 1. the first day of the Insurance Month coinciding with or next following the date the Employee becomes eligible for the coverage; - 2. the date the Employee resumes Active Work, if not Actively at Work on the day he or she becomes eligible; - 3. the date the Employee makes written application for coverage and signs; - a. a payroll deduction order, if the Employees pay any part of the Policy premium; or - b. an order to pay premiums from the Employee's Flexible Benefits Plan account, if premiums are paid through such an account; or - 4. the date the Company approves the Employee's Evidence of Insurability, if required.
+- 1. the next day following the date the Employee becomes eligible for the coverage; - 2. the date the Employee resumes Active Work, if not Actively at Work on the day he or she becomes eligible: - 3. the date the Employee makes written application for coverage and signs; - a. a payroll deduction order, if the Employees pay any part of the Policy premium; or - b. an order to pay premiums from the Employee's Flexible Benefits Plan account, if premiums are paid through such an account; or - 4. the date the Company approves the Employee's Evidence of Insurability, if required.